cs341-illinois/cs341-illinois.github.io/_docs/malloc_part3.md

 ## Backstory

-I have no memory of what happened.
-Perhaps walking into that post and hitting my head wasn't the brightest moment.
+I have no memory of what happened or how I got here.
+I was day dreaming about heap allocators; walking into that post and hitting my head wasn't my brightest moment.

 ## Overview and To-Do